kopatri/cs5099masterthesis/README.md

 5. The notebook "CORD-19-analyse-coredata-CS5099.ipynb" analyzes fetched core data.
 6. The notebook "CORD-19-analyse-affiliation-data-CS5099.ipynb" analyzes fetched affiliation data.

 For readers, it is recommended to view the notebooks in the described order.
+Due to the existence of the PKL-files, all notebooks can be run independently.

+Thusly, the computation time of each notebook is determined.
+1. CORD-19-explore-dataset-CS5099.ipynb -> 1-5 minutes
+2. CORD-19-software-counting-CS5099.ipynb -> 2-3 hours
+3. CORD-19-software-classification-CS5099.ipynb ->  1-5 minutes
+4. CORD-19-collect-scopus-data-CS5099.ipynb -> 4-5 days
+5. CORD-19-analyse-coredata-CS5099.ipynb -> 2-3 hours
+6. CORD-19-analyse-affiliation-data-CS5099.ipynb -> 10-20 minutes

 Furthermore, the project holds additional files which are assigned a supportive role:
 * "countries.geojson": This file is required to plot a world map
 in the notebook "CORD-19-analyse-affiliation-data-CS5099.ipynb".
 * "counted_affiliation_countries.csv": This file is created as an output of
-the notebook "CORD-19-analyse-affiliation-data-CS5099.ipynb" and incorporates a count of countries which will be plotted to a choropleth world map.
+the notebook "CORD-19-analyse-affiliation-data-CS5099.ipynb" and
+incorporates a count of countries which will be plotted to a choropleth world map.
 * "extra_info_CS5099.pkl": This file stores fetched information from the SCOPUS API.
 Moreover, the file is used by "CORD-19-analyse-coredata-CS5099.ipynb" and
  "CORD-19-analyse-affiliation-data-CS5099.ipynb" to form insights.
-* "software_mentions_CS5099.pkl": This file is outputted
-by "CORD-19-software-counting-cs5099.ipynb" and
+* "software_mentions_CS5099.pkl": This file is outputted by "CORD-19-software-counting-cs5099.ipynb" and
 used by "CORD-19-software-classification-cs5099.ipynb" for classification of software mentions.

 ## Requirements
 * All required dependencies are listed in the file "requirements.txt".